Presenting: Jordan B. Peterson vs Nietzsche.

 Here we also see the potential danger of the Camel phase, individual freedom and independent thinking being equally as important as the willing colonisation of the spirit.
-As a Camel the spirit loses the personal or embodied sense of direction, hence Nietzsche sees this as a kind of wilderness for the spirit.
+As a Camel the spirit loses the personal or embodied sense of direction, hence Nietzsche sees the camel existence leading into a wilderness for the spirit.

 “… and like the camel, which, when laden, hasteneth into the wilderness, so hasteneth the spirit into the wilderness” — Nietzsche.